-Allows you to erase the messages stored in your Inbox, Sent, or Drafts message folders.
+Allows you to erase the messages stored in your Inbox, Outbox, or Drafts message folders.
 You can also erase all messages at the same time.

-- 1. Press OK, 2ABC, 9WAYZ.
+- 1. Press 🔍 📮, 📳.

-- Use to highlight an option: Delete Inbox/ Delete Outbox/ Delete Drafts/

-Delete All Messages, then press .
+- Use to highlight Delete Inbox/ Delete Outbox/ Delete Drafts/ Delete All Messages and press .

 - 3. Use to highlight Yes/ No and press .